How can I use my IRA to make a donation?

 As a sponsoring organization, the Jacobson Jewish Community Foundation (JJCF) can assist donors and families in establishing a DAF at any time.
 The JJCF will ask donors to submit an application, sign a fund agreement, and make a minimum contribution.
 Minimums can be as low as $5,000, although many donors contribute $25,000 or more.

 For questions about establishing a DAF, please contact Hilda Farkas at HildaF@bocafed.org, 561-852-5010.

 What are the benefits of donating appreciated stock instead of cash?

 Appreciated publicly traded stock that you’ve held for more than one year is considered long-term capital gains property.
 If you donate it to a qualified charity, you may be able to enjoy two tax benefits:

-• You can avoid the capital gains tax you’d pay if you sold the stock.
+- You can avoid the capital gains tax you would pay if you sold the stock.

 Donating appreciated stock can be especially beneficial to taxpayers facing the 3.8% net investment income tax (NIIT) or the top 20% long-term capital gains rate this year.